Complex Spine Surgery Frequently Asked Questions

 No surgery has a 100% success rate or 0% risk of complications.
 Your complex spine specialist will discuss your particular case with you, including reasonable expectations for success and possible complications.

 Should I consider a Neurosurgeon or Orthopaedic Surgeon for spine surgery?

-The Spine Clinic at Georgia Regents Medical Center provides spine surgeons with expertise in both neurosurgery and orthopaedic surgery.
+The Spine Services at Georgia Regents Medical Center provides spine surgeons with expertise in both neurosurgery and orthopaedic surgery.
 For example, Dr. Choudhri is a Board Certified Neurosurgeon who has completed a combined Orthopaedic/Neurosurgery Fellowship in Complex Spine Surgery at New York University Medical Center.
 Dr. Choudhri runs a Spine Fellowship at MCG which has accepted both Neurosurgeons and Orthopaedic surgeons to train under him.
 Dr. Choudhri also maintains strong ties with many Neurosurgical & Orthopaedic Spine Surgery colleagues around the country and around the world.

 Do I need to be referred by a physician?

 No. Patients DO NOT need to have a physician referral from our standpoint; however, some insurance plans make this a requirement, so you will need to check with your insurance provider to find out if you need a referral.
 It is also helpful to communicate with a Primary Care Physician and to include him/her in the plan of care.

 Can I go ahead and make an appointment if I haven’t had an MRI or CT scan?